uselessd/eox9p/README.md

 eox9p
 =====

-Erlang on Xen implementation of 9P2000 protocol as a standalone library.
+Erlang on Xen's implementation of the 9P2000 protocol as a standalone rebar3 library.

-Updated to be Erlang/OTP 18-compatible.
+Updated to be Erlang/OTP 18-compatible with regards to time correction.

-To be evolved.
+Will likely be further evolved in the future.

 Build
 -----